 Does it matter if I’m not sure whether I want to be a solicitor or a barrister?

 At the undergraduate level, it really doesn’t matter if you know you want to be a solicitor or barrister or neither.
 All we want of our students is to come to study with us with an interest in law or business and an eagerness to find out more so you can make that decision with all the information you need.
 In fact, even if you’re not sure about becoming a lawyer, that’s fine too.
 A qualifying law degree is a great starter for moving into loads of different fields and there are plenty of brilliant professionals who specialise in fields completely unrelated to what they studied at undergraduate degree level.
 The same applies to our business degrees; you can easily take the skills learned on these courses and apply them to other fields.

 What subjects do we learn about on the LLB?

 Our LLB consists of seven foundation subjects, which are required to make it a qualifying law degree.
 These are crime, contract, tort, EU, equity, land and public law.
 You’ll also study some foundational work at the beginning of the course, looking at common law method and ethics – this is basically how our legal system works and how we make sure to work within it ethically and appropriately.

 There are some academic and professional skills modules in there too; these focus on key skills that lawyers need, such as good writing and personal presentation skills.

-Alongside these options, you’ll also have a few compulsory modules to take near the end of the course: Actions, Transactions and Law of Organisations.
+Alongside these options, you’ll also have a few compulsory modules to take near the end of the course: actions, transactions and law of rrganisations.
 These help to bridge the gap between the foundational subjects and the ones you’ve chosen yourself so you can put them into a practical working context.